Non-signaling boxes and quantum logics: Propositional system of the Box World

-or equivalently $q\le r\cmpl$ then $q$ and $r$ cannot both be true in any state.
-This allows us to assume that we can ask a question: ``does $q$ or $r$ give yes?''.
-We denote this question by $q\oplus r$ and define it by
+and so $r$ and $q$ cannot both be true.
+Thus in principle, the question: ``does $r$ or $q$ is true?'' should make sense.
+We denote the proposition corresponding to such question by $r\oplus q$ and define it by

-We could proceed without this assumption, but from operational point of view it is well justified, what seems to be in line with the general idea of non-signalling theories.
-Moreover this construction is essential to identify questions that correspond to measurements on single subsystem and it naturally appears when we consider complementary questions, as clearly
+We could proceed without this assumption, but from the operational point of view it is well justified and this seems to be in line with the general idea of non-signaling theories.
+Moreover, this construction is essential to identify propositions about a single subsystem and can be used to express complementary propositions, e.g.